stats285/stats285.github.io/assets/assignments/02/assignment2.md

     stats285/elasticluster   latest              6e06d575a49e        15 minutes ago      555MB
     ```
 * for more docker commands, visit [docker tutorial](../../../docker-tutorial/docker-tutorial)

-## Part-2: Setup Google Compute Engine

-* Claim your $200 Google Compute [Credit](https://canvas.stanford.edu/courses/73102/discussion_topics/160558).
-You will also get $300 free credit from Google Cloud as a first time user by setting up your [Billing Account](https://console.cloud.google.com/billing).
-* <a id="proj-id"></a> Create a Google Project by Visiting [Manage resources](https://console.cloud.google.com/cloud-resource-manager?_ga=2.13784503.-1419916998.1496658742) (This may take some time, be patient).
-You may find your project ID here which will be needed later.

-* <a id="gce-cred"></a>Visit [Google Credential page](https://console.cloud.google.com/project/_/apiui/credential), and creat your credentials `client_id`, `client_secret`
-   1. select **Create credentials**
-   2. select **OAuth client ID**
-   3. select  **Configure conset screen**
-        * Choose your **project name** and **save**
-   4. If prompted for **Application Type** choose **Other**
-        * choose a name for your application (say `elasticluster`)
-   5. select **Create**

-        > Once successful, the interface will show your `client_id`  and `client_secret`.
-        > These values appear at the Credentials tab and you may retrive them at a later time by clicking on your application name (step 4).

-    6. **Enable** Google Compute for your project by visiting  [Enable Compute Engine](https://console.developers.google.com/apis/api/compute.googleapis.com)
-    7. **Enable** Billing for your project by visiting [Enable Billing](https://console.developers.google.com/projectselector/billing/enable?redirect=https:%2F%2Fdevelopers.google.com%2Fplaces%2Fweb-service%2Fusage%3FdialogOnLoad%3Dbilling-enabled)
-    8. Go to [Metadata](https://console.cloud.google.com/compute/metadata/sshKeys) and add your `~/.ssh/id_rsa.pub` contents to SSH Keys on Google.
-    > If you fail to satisfy 6,7, and 8 above, your instances will not start and you get errors.
-Make sure you enable these.

-    9. Go to [quota page](https://console.cloud.google.com/projectselector/iam-admin/quotas), choose your project, then **EDIT QUOTAS** and request 8 GPUs at `us-west1` zone.
-You will need this to use GPU accelerators.
-The default GPU quota is zero.

-For more info on obtaining your Google credentials, you may visit [googlegenomics](http://googlegenomics.readthedocs.io/en/latest/use_cases/setup_gridengine_cluster_on_compute_engine/)

 ## Part-3: Create your cluster using ElastiCluster